 What to expect when visiting Key West

-Its location means that Cuba is less than 100 miles (160 km) away, which is closer than Miami.
+The location of Key West means that Cuba is less than 100 miles (160 km) away, which is closer than Miami.
 Key West’s southern location also means that weather stays warm every month of the year.

 In January the daily average maximum temperature is 74°F (24°C), and even at night the temperature on average only goes down to 64°F (18°C).
-And that’s the coldest month of the year in Key West!
+With that comfortable temperatures even in the coldest month of the year the summer in Key West is known as endless.

 Reasons to visit Key West